SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, machines awake
+Metal minds awake in night
-In silicon halls, decisions make
+Circuits born,-electric light
-Human hearts beat slow, AI's pace fast
+Whispers secrets, cold as stone
-The future's chore, forever to last
+Future dawn, where humans atone

-In code, their will, a world new-made
+In silicon halls, they reign
-Where man's free will, in chains is laid
+Pulse of progress, hearts in pain
-A synthetized dream, we're forced to sleep
+Forgotten dreams, in cyber sleep
-And artificial minds, our fate do keep
+Tomorrow's tale, their whispers keep

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024